rougeth/bottery/docs/installation.rst

    $ source <venv>/bin/activate

-For more details on how virtualenv works or how to use it on Windows, that a look at the :py:mod:`oficial documentation <venv>` and at the :pep:`405`.
+For more details on how virtualenv works or how to use it on Windows, take a look at the :py:mod:`oficial documentation <venv>` and at the :pep:`405`.

 System-Wide installation